krauseannelize/notes-google-data-analytics-prof/5-Analyze-Data-to-Answer-Questions/3-Aggregate-data-for-analysis.md

 ## Activity: Use subqueries to aggregate data

 The objective of this query is practice data aggregation with SQL joins combined with subqueries and using a CASE statement to add a classification column.
 My analysis of the activity **Use subqueries to aggregate data** can be viewed [here](/activities/sql/c05m03-subqueries-to-aggregate/c05m03-subqueries-to-aggregate-activity.ipynb).

 ---

+## Review subqueries

+- Subqueries are usually nested in the SELECT, FROM, WHERE and/or HAVING clauses.
+- Subqueries can also be nested inside INSERT, UPDATE or DELETE statements.
+- The statement containing a subquery is an outer query or outer select.
+Subqueries are nested within these statements, called inner queries or inner select.
+- The innermost query executes first.
+Its parent query executes last so it can use the results returned by inner queries.
+- Parentheses are used to mark the beginning and end of a subquery.
+- Comparison operators such as >, <, or = help you compare data in subqueries and a subquery must be placed on the right side of the comparison operator.
+- Subqueries that return more than one row can be handled using:
+  - Multiple value operators: such as IN, ANY, or ALL
+  - JOIN clauses: to combine data from the subquery with the main query.
+- Subqueries can’t be nested in SET queries because it is used with UPDATE to adjust specific columns and values in a table.
+- When used directly within the SELECT clause of the containing query, a subquery must typically return a single column.
+If a subquery needs to return multiple columns, it often needs to be nested within another subquery that isolates a single column for the outer SELECT clause.

+--

+## Activity: Use subqueries

+Sometimes it is really useful to analyze a small subset of data that is contained within a much larger dataset.
+In this activity, I utilized subqueries to effectively isolate and analyze a smaller subset.
+My analysis of the activity can be viewed [here](/activities/sql/c05m03-use-subqueries/c05m03-use-subqueries-activity.ipynb).

+---